 Near Hancock in Waushara County, Wisconsin — The American Midwest (Great Lakes)

 Location.
-44° 6.934′ N, 89° 32.504′ W. Marker is near Hancock, Wisconsin, in Waushara County.
-Marker can be reached from 4th Avenue 0.3 miles north of County Highway C, on the right when traveling north.
+44° 7.655′ N, 89° 30.098′ W. Marker is near Hancock, Wisconsin, in Waushara County.
+Marker can be reached from the intersection of 6th Avenue and Beechnut Drive, on the left when traveling south.
+Marker is by the entrance to Whistler Mounds Park at Fish Lake.
 Touch for map.
-The monument is located in Hancock Cemetery at Block C, Lot 1.
-Marker is at or near this postal address: N3800 4th Avenue, Hancock WI 54943, United States of America.
+Marker is at or near this postal address: N4140 6th Avenue, Hancock WI 54943, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on January 12, 2010, by Keith L of Wisconsin Rapids, Wisconsin.
-This page has been viewed 914 times since then and 3 times this year.
-Photos: 1. submitted on January 12, 2010, by Keith L of Wisconsin Rapids, Wisconsin.
-2, 3, 4, 5. submitted on August 13, 2011, by Keith L of Wisconsin Rapids, Wisconsin. • Craig Swain was the editor who published this page.
+This page originally submitted on April 23, 2009, by Keith L of Wisconsin Rapids, Wisconsin.
+This page has been viewed 1,241 times since then and 3 times this year.
+Photos: 1, 2, 3, 4, 5, 6. submitted on April 23, 2009, by Keith L of Wisconsin Rapids, Wisconsin. • Craig Swain was the editor who published this page.